11 Must-Read Tips Before Buying A House In Florida

 7. Ask About Deed Restrictions

-Before buying, understand any restrictions and requirement you may have to adhere to.
+Before buying, understand any restrictions and requirements you may have to adhere to.

 8. Prepare To Pay Higher Closing Costs